Condition (5)(C) Report: Compliance With the Treaty on Conventional Armed Forces in Europe

 The questions of Armenian unreported equipment holdings and Azerbaijani reported overages and failure to provide required notifications may be militarily significant to those two states, especially in the context of the N-K conflict, and to the sub-region.
 Also of note, any Russian forces stationed without the consent of the host State Party have political and military significance to the state in which those forces are stationed.
 While not a direct military threat to the United States or NATO, the Russian military presence in Georgia and Russia’s recognition of the independence of Abkhazia and South Ossetia undermine conventional arms control treaties and agreements and erode the security situation generally within the AoA.

 Notwithstanding military significance, it is the policy of the United States that all violations of arms control agreements should be challenged and corrected, lest governments subject to such obligations conclude that they may be disregarded at will.

-The remaining text in this Report refers to Russia’s action as a suspension of implementation of the Treaty, as a decision to suspend observation of Russia’s Treaty obligations, or as a “suspension” in quotation marks, since the Russian action is not viewed as justified under the circumstances basedon customary international law or by the terms of the Treaty.
+The remaining text in this Report refers to Russia’s action as a suspension of implementation of the Treaty, as a decision to suspend observation of Russia’s Treaty obligations, or as a “suspension” in quotation marks, since the Russian action is not viewed as a legally available option under the Treaty.